Crawl Space Moisture Control for Pacific Northwest Homes

 What is crawl space moisture control?

-Crawl space moisture control is the process of identifying and reducing moisture under the home.
-Depending on the crawl space conditions, this may include cleanup, vapor barrier replacement, drainage review, air sealing, humidity planning, insulation recommendations, and correction of water entry points.
+Crawl space moisture control is the process of finding where moisture is coming from and taking steps to reduce it.
+Depending on the conditions under your home, this may involve cleanup, vapor barrier replacement, drainage improvements, airflow adjustments, insulation recommendations, or correcting water entry issues.

-Why is crawl space moisture control important in the PNW?
+Why is crawl space moisture control important in the Pacific Northwest?

 Is a vapor barrier enough to control crawl space moisture?